podusowski/covid-simulations/README.md

 Limitations
 -----------
-There are number of limitations that you should be aware of before interpreting any of this.
+There are number of known (and probably some unknown) limitations that you should be aware of.
+Make sure you understand them before interpreting any of this.

 Things that might cause the numbers to be underestimated: